serenity-js/serenity-js/examples/protractor-cucumber/README.md

-# Exploration by Example

-## Protractor and Cucumber.js
+# Exploration by Example: Serenity.js with Protractor and Cucumber.js

-### The big picture
+## The big picture

 The goal of this tutorial is to show you how Serenity.js and the Screenplay Pattern can be used together with Protractor and Cucumber.js to test a deployed application, such as the popular [TodoMVC angular.js app](http://todomvc.com/examples/angularjs/).

-This tutorial comes in two flavours, so just pick the one you prefer:
+This tutorial comes in two flavours:
-- "A Guided Tour" - shows you around the structure of an existing project.
+- [A Guided Tour](#a-guided-tour) - shows you around the structure of an existing project.
 Good if you're in a hurry and want a general understanding of what's where.
-- "Do It Yourself" - a deep dive into the code so expect to get your hands dirty.
-Great if you like learning by doing.
+- [Do It Yourself](#do-it-yourself) - a deep dive into the code so expect to get your hands dirty!
+Great if you like learning by doing, and a good next step after taking [the Guided Tour](#a-guided-tour)

-### A Guided Tour
+## A Guided Tour

-#### Capabilities and Features
+### Capabilities and Features

 The most prominent thing you'll notice on any [Cucumber](https://github.com/cucumber/cucumber-js) project is the `.feature` files written using the [Gherkin syntax](https://github.com/cucumber/cucumber/wiki/Gherkin).